archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 * __Iteration Size__: we decided to use __2 week__ for each iteration.
 This timespan suits our needs the best due to the kind of requirements that We do (commonly We develop user stories big enough to span more than a week).
-* __Daily Meetings (or Standups)__: Every day, the entire team has a general short meeting in which each member of the team gives a brief overview of their work the past day and the work for today and also shares problems and interesting findings to the rest of the team.
+* __Daily Meetings (or Standups)__: Every day, the entire team has a general short meeting in which each member of the team gives a brief overview of their work the during the past day and the work for today and also shares problems and interesting findings to the rest of the team.
 It must be noted that in this meeting __we do not solve any problem at all__.
 If one of the members found a blocking problem and other member has some solution, after the meeting both can have a more personal meeting to discuss in more detail their thoughts. __The meeting must not exceed 15-20 minutes__.
 This meeting allows to every member of the team to have __visibility__ and to improve software reuse by sharing solutions to common problems between members.
 * __Constant Backlog Revision__: During the iteration is allowed to add more stories to the backlog by any member of the team.
-This is useful for example if a dev thinks that one story can be splitted in two more atomic stories. __We favor atomic stories in the backlog__.
+This is useful for example if a dev thinks that one story can be splitted into two more atomic stories. __We favor atomic stories in the backlog__.

 Summarizing: